Cedric Richmond: Biden administration

 Richmond was a national co-chair of the Joe Biden 2020 presidential campaign.
 On November 17, 2020, he announced that he would join the Biden administration as Senior Advisor to the President and director of the White House Office of Public Liaison.
 His resignation became official on January 15, 2021.
 His departure triggered a 2021 special election.
 Justice Democrats criticized Richmond's appointment, alleging that he was one of the top Democratic recipients of donations from the fossil fuel industry.

-In an interview before Biden's swearing-in, Richmond noted his potential work in reaching out to conservatives in different parts of the country.
-Richmond was reportedly working with the Biden administration on addressing reparations for slavery.
+In an interview before the inauguration of Joe Biden, Richmond noted his potential work in reaching out to conservatives in different parts of the country.
+Richmond was reported to be working with the Biden administration on addressing reparations for slavery.

-Richmond resigned from the White House on May 18, 2022, for a job at the Democratic National Committee.
+Richmond resigned from the White House on May 18, 2022, to become a senior adviser at the Democratic National Committee.

+Personal life

+Richmond married Raquel Greenup in 2015.